ansys/pyansys-geometry/doc/source/user_guide/designer.rst

 Create bodies by extruding the sketch
 -------------------------------------

-Projects all of the specified geometries onto the body.
-You can create a solid body by extruding the given sketch profile by a given distance.
+Extruding a sketch projects all of the specified geometries onto the body.
+To create a solid body, you extrude the sketch profile by a given distance.

 .. code:: python